Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Can I create a magic link for multiple sites at once?

 A magic link is tied to a company, not a specific site.
-When you create the link, you can pre-select which sites the connection should cover.
-If the client has accounts across multiple sites, one magic link can handle the connection — and Nectar will associate the data with the appropriate sites based on the configuration.
+When you create the link, you can

-What happens after my client finishes?
+What happens after they finish?

-What happens after my client finishes?
+What happens after they finish?

 Yes.
 When a magic link is used, a new connection appears in your connections list.
-If the link hasn’t been used yet, you won’t see a corresponding connection.
-You can also check the connection status — if it shows Pending or Connected, you know your client completed the process successfully.
+If the link

 They can simply click the magic link again and restart the process.
-The link remains valid until the connection is successfully established.
-No data is lost or partially saved — the connection is only created once the full sign-in is complete.
+The link remains valid until

 Can I use magic links for utility accounts outside the US?